Crofton, Cumbria

-Crofton is an area of Thursby, Allerdale district of Cumbria, England.
+Crofton is an area of Thursby, Cumberland district of Cumbria, England.
 It is 6.4 mi west-southwest of Carlisle.
 In 1870-72 the township had a population of 105.

 Historically a part of Cumberland, Crofton was one of three small townships in the centre of the former Parish of Thursby.
 It was originally called Croft-town, derived from the word Croft, as the town standing upon the Crofts.

 Notable landmarks were Crofton Place, the seat of Sir Wastel Brisco, Bart.
 It also became a surname to John Crofton.
 Although Crofton Hall was demolished in about 1955–1956, some of the estate buildings remain, and the gateway and pond are notable remnants.

 The Briscos of Crofton

 Hastings was the home of some of the wealthy Brisco family who had houses in Hastings Old Town and at Bohemia and Coghurst for most of the 19th century.

 It seems that the Briscos came to England at the time of the Norman conquests when Brisgau of Swabia provided a company of free lances that accompanied William and the conquest of England.

 The brisco shield of arms is a greyhound seizing a hare in its jaws, the motto GRATA-SUME-MANU "grateful hand".

 The Crofton estate near Wigton in Cumberland came in to the ownership of Brisco on the marriage of Isold Brisco when the manors of Crofton Whinnow and Dundraw passed to them in the reign of Edward lll in year 1390.
 It was to remain in the same ownership for 580 years up to December 1935 when the Estate & buildings were eventually sold and finally passed to the Land Settlement Agency.